temporalio/documentation/docs/java/how-to-configure-tracing-in-java.md

     WorkflowClient client = WorkflowClient.newInstance(service, clientOptions);
 ```

-The following code samples demonstrate the `OpenTracingClientInterceptor()` on the Worker.
+The following code examples demonstrate the `OpenTracingClientInterceptor()` on the Worker.

 ```java
 WorkerFactoryOptions.newBuilder()